HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

 But these corrupted ministers and councilors soon have bigger problems on their plate.
-More specifically- internal power struggles.
+More specifically— internal power struggles.
 Someone somehow broke the status quo and leaked the evidence of the corruption of a powerful minister at the most inconvenient time possible, leading to public outcry, him being sacked,